Monascus

 Monascus is a genus of mold.
 Among the known species of this genus, the red-pigmented Monascus purpureus is among the most important because of its use in the production of certain fermented foods in East Asia, particularly China and Japan.
+It has also been found associated with the nests of some bee species, particularly bumblebees and sweat bees though its function in these environments is unclear.